Wallace & Gromit: Stop motion technique

-The Wallace and Gromit films are shot using the stop motion animation technique.
+The Wallace & Gromit films are shot using the stop motion animation technique.
 After detailed storyboarding, set and plasticine model construction, the films are shot one frame at a time, moving the models of the characters slightly to give the impression of movement in the final film.
-As is common with other animation techniques, the stop motion animation in Wallace and Gromit may duplicate frames if there is little motion, and in action scenes sometimes multiple exposures per frame are used to produce a faux motion blur.
+As is common with other animation techniques, the stop motion animation in Wallace & Gromit may duplicate frames if there is little motion, and in action scenes sometimes multiple exposures per frame are used to produce a faux motion blur.
 Because a second of film constitutes 24 separate frames, even a short half-hour film like A Close Shave takes a great deal of time to animate.
-General quotes on the speed of animation of a Wallace and Gromit film put the filming rate at typically around 30 frames per day per animator.
-The feature-length The Curse of the Were-Rabbit took 15 months to make.
+General quotes on the speed of animation of a Wallace & Gromit film put the filming rate at typically around 30 frames per day per animator.

-Some effects, particularly the fire, smoke and floating bunnies in The Curse of the Were-Rabbit, proved impossible to create in stop motion and were rendered by computer animation specialists, MPC film.
-MPC film studied the set for three months in order to create clay-like animation to match the stop-motion production.
+Some effects, particularly the fire, smoke and floating bunnies in The Curse of the Were-Rabbit, proved impossible to create in stop motion and were rendered by computer animation specialists MPC film.
+MPC film studied the set for three months to create clay-like animation to match the stop-motion production.
 By paying close attention to detail, MPC was able to make the animated bunnies blend in with the clay bunnies.
 Adding imperfections such as fingerprints along with texture to the animated bunnies helped enhance the effect.
 MPC's collaboration resulted in over 700 effects to aid the film along with colouring to match the visuals.

-Most models were destroyed in the 2005 Aardman studio fire, but a set from A Matter of Loaf and Death is presently on display at the At-Bristol science centre.
-The set and several props from the museum featured in The Wrong Trousers survived as well, as they were being kept at the National Science and Media Museum in Bradford, West Yorkshire, before the fire occurred.
+Most models were destroyed in the 2005 Aardman studio fire, but some still exist, such as a small-scale model for the Cooker from A Grand Day Out and Feathers McGraw trapped in a bottle from The Wrong Trousers.
+The set and several props from the museum featured in the latter short film survived as well, as they were being kept at the National Science and Media Museum in Bradford, West Yorkshire, before the fire occurred.
+In 2008, a set from A Matter of Loaf and Death, which was produced after the fire, was displayed at the We The Curious science centre.

 Music

 The music featured in every film was written by British film composer Julian Nott.
 The theme song was used to wake up astronauts aboard space shuttle mission STS-132 in May 2010.
-It has been suggested on BBC Radio 4's PM that the theme should become the England football supporters' song, instead of the main title theme of The Great Escape.